google/cargo-raze/README.md

 $ cargo generate-lockfile
 ```

-Following that, vendor your dependencies from within the cargo/ directory (mind the `-x`, it guarantees the
+Following that, vendor your dependencies from within the cargo/ directory.
-version is included in the file path).
 ```bash
 $ cargo vendor --versioned-dirs --locked
 ```